justindstein/snow-boarder/README.md

 # snow-boarder
 This project is a 2d snowboarding platformer written using the Unity game engine.
-This game was built primarily for self-educational purposes with guidence from [this tutorial](https://www.udemy.com/course/unitycourse/).
+This game was built primarily for self-educational purposes with guidance from [this tutorial](https://www.udemy.com/course/unitycourse/).

 ### Controls
 w - Speed up